- ※【Revised】 Examinees may choose whether or not to wear facial masks at the examination sites.

 - 16.Once the testing begins, proctors may determine that repeated harsh coughing or other conditions exhibited by examinees will interfere with the testing process.
 Individuals exhibiting such symptoms may be asked to stop answering the questions and temporarily leave the testing room.
 In such cases, no extension of the test time, rescheduling of the exam itself or other steps can be taken.

 - 17.During the examination, our staff members may request to confirm your identity by comparing your face to your photo on your examination voucher.
-You may be asked to remove your facial mask and hat at such times.
+You may be asked to remove your facial mask and glasses at such times.

 - 18.There may be cases when outside groups, the school or other parties distribute leaflets or other materials in the vicinity of the examination site.
-Please be aware that such activities and information have no connections whatsoever to the EJU.
+Please be aware that such activities and information have no connections whatsoever to EJU.

-7. Answering Method
+6. Answering Method

 The answering method is mark-sheet.
 Make sure you use an HB pencil to blacken the number for the answer.
 You cannot use a ball-point pen or mechanical pencil.
 Numbers that are blackened too lightly will not be marked.